sekika/kaidoku/docs/basichint.md

 Actually, after filling 2 in R9C3, there remains only 1 cell in box 1 that 2 can be filled, R1C2.
 Hidden single in 2 in box 1.
 Now type `122`.
 Then you can keep on finding hidden single of 2 in boxes.
 Type `652`, `592`, `372`.
 Now all of the 2s are determined.
 Next you can determine all 4s successively by applying hidden single in boxes.
 Confirm it by typing  `334`, `264`, `744`.
 Then you can determine all 1s successively by applying hidden single in boxes.
 Confirm it by typing `131`, `361`, `671`, `521`, `791`.
 Like this way, you can solve this problem by using only the hidden single logic.

 When you type `i` to ask for a hint in the situation that naked single is not available and hidden single is available, hidden single is shown as a hint.
-For example, go back to the initial position of Level 3 No. 1 by typing `initial`, `226`, `253`, `264`, `118`, `277`, `317`, reaching this position
+For example, go back to the initial position of Level 3 No. 1 by typing `initial`, and then type `226`, `253`, `264`, `118`, `277`, `317`, reaching this position

 ![]({{'/img/3-1-6.jpg' | relative_url}})